JasonD94/jasond94.github.io/README.md

 [GitHub Pages](https://pages.github.com/) for hosting, and [git](https://git-scm.com/) for source control

-Check out the source code if you like! ☺
+Check out the source code if you like! :eyes: